Nathan-Butler7/osticket-prereqs/README.md

 Resource Group:

 - To create a Resource Group, go to the Azure Portal.
-In the middle of the homepage under 'Azure Services', click on 'Resource groups' and then select 'Create' to begin the process'.
+In the middle of the homepage under 'Azure Services', click 'Resource groups' and then select 'Create' to begin the process'.

 ![Screenshot 2025-05-02 161517](https://github.com/user-attachments/assets/ec12459d-cb6b-48e2-9c15-cbb380493b23)

-- All rescources in a subsciption are billed together so leave that as default.
+- All resources in a subscription are billed together so leave that as default.
-- Resource group name can be named to your desire.
+- Resource group names can be named according to your desire.
 I will call mine "osTicket".
-- When selecting a resource group region, it's recommended that you select a location close to where your control operations originate.
+- When selecting a resource group region, selecting a location close to where your control operations originate is recommended
 - Click 'Review + create' -> 'Create'.

 ![image](https://github.com/user-attachments/assets/50d8efe0-d58b-460b-b8d8-05b296ef5a42)